 Art School Trip To Normandy

-Discover the unique beauty of Normandy and understand why Impressionist painters have been drawn to its quality of light for hundreds of years.
+Discover the unique beauty of Normandy and understand why Impressionist painters have been drawn to its quality of light for hundreds of years on an Art school trip to Normandy.

-The Château du Molay for your school trip to France
+The Château du Molay for your Art school trip to Normandy

 Highlights of school trips to France